maccmu/macposts/README.md

 # macposts

 A toolkit for transportation network modeling.
-To install from the repository, first ensure a working C++ toolchain (with OpenMP support) and CMake ≥ 3.10.
-Then clone this repository (with `--recurse-submodules` ), and run at the root:
+To install from the repository, first ensure a working C++ toolchain (note that MSVC is not supported now and we appreciate any help on the Windows build) and CMake ≥ 3.10.
+Then clone this repository (with `--recurse-submodules` ), and run at the project root:

 ```sh
 pip install .